 It’s no secret that healthcare is changing rapidly.
 New technology, payment models, and shifting government regulations can be hard to keep straight.
 At the center of all this change remains the relationship between a doctor and a patient — but even that is changing.

 These desires can’t just be chalked up to those darn Millennials, either, as the study was a representation of the U.S. demographics as a whole.
-The need, therefore, to understand and react to these changing priorities is crucial for any healthcare practice looking for continued patient acquisition and success.
+The need, therefore, to understand and react to these changing priorities and need for patient empowerment is crucial for any healthcare practice looking for continued patient acquisition and success.

 Here are four strategies healthcare practices can use to meet changing patient desires, empower them to take a more active role in their own care (a crucial capability for succeeding under value-based contracts), and increase their patient retention.

 A website that is easy to find through search is the foundation for any practice to constantly engage and empower patients.
 At this point it’s basically table stakes for any practice looking to take things to the next level.
 It’s a place to build trust with and empower patients outside the exam room through a patient portal, resource libraries, and more.

 The web is the place where you can constantly engage your patients to take their health more seriously.
 Do that, and you can be assured that your patients will begin to feel that sense of a more personalized relationship develop, which can lead to higher patient retention.

 When a patient wants help, they want it as soon as possible.
 The best way to empower patients to care about their health as a provider is to meet them where they are.
 That might be with $40 telemedicine calls or secure text messaging exchanges; it definitely means offering online scheduling and same-day appointments; and it means figuring out ways to reduce waiting room times and other sources of friction by automating routine office tasks.